M.S. in Child Development

 Prerequisites: Completion of courses in mammalian biology or physiology, child or human development, research methodology and statistics is strongly recommended.
 Prior work in at least two other areas including personality, cognition, social psychology, culture and personality, genetics, or learning is also useful.
 If necessary, students will be asked to complete deficits in prerequisite areas during their first year of coursework.

 To be considered for university and/or departmental funding, you will need to complete the application by our December 15th priority deadline.
-Incomplete applications are not reviewed for admission or funding.
+Incomplete applications are not reviewed.
 Applications received between December 16th and March 1st will be considered for admission only and on a space available basis.

 The following items must be received by the appropriate deadline in order to be considered for admission.
 Incomplete and/or late applications will not be reviewed.